-‘Winds of Winter’ Release: George RR Martin Debunks False Reports And Rumors
+‘Winds Of Winter’ Release: George R.R.
+Martin Debunks False Reports And Rumors

 “Not done yet, but I’ve made progress.
 But not as much as I hoped a year ago when I thought to be done by now.
 I think it will be out this year.
 (But hey, I thought the same thing last year).”

 Thus, while The Winds of Winter appears to be nearing its completion, there is simply no official date for the book’s release.
-If any, fans of the A Song of Fire and Ice series could rest assure that the progress is being made in the novel.
+If any, fans of the A Song of Fire and Ice series could rest assured that the progress is being made in the novel.
 Thus, it would only be a matter of time before George R.R.
 Martin finishes the latest installment of his critically-acclaimed series.

 Further clearing up the confusion about The Winds of Winter‘s supposed October release date, Martin also cleared up a number of rumors that emerged regarding The Book of Swords, an anthology that is set to be released this October.
 The Book of Swords, edited by anthology veteran Gardner Dozois, includes a story by George R.R.
 Martin, and this has led to numerous false reports stating that the Game of Thrones author would be co-editing the upcoming compilation.
 Other rumors have gone even further, stating that The Book of Swords would be Martin’s own book.